How to Replace Missing Teeth

 Your teeth are designed for chewing and gnashing food.
 So when you have one or more missing, it can make it difficult for you to chew efficiently

 Your teeth help to support the shape and structure of your face.
-A missing tooth can cause your face to look sunken and aged as well as ruining your smile
+A missing tooth can cause your face to look sunken and aged as well as ruin your smile

 Your teeth play a major role in your speech.
 Missing teeth can make it hard to pronounce certain words.